University Counseling Service is Here For You

 If you are wanting to engage in counseling to respond to your current distress and/or to engage in counseling to improve your life overall, please know we are here to help.
 Students, whether current clients or new to the UCS, can contact the UCS by calling 319.335.7294.

 In the current time of Covid-19 and hybrid attendance on campus, the UCS has developed a new “Tele-Mental Health” platform to continue therapy and outreach programming/training.

 For Current Students Enrolled at the Iowa City Campus

 - Please call the UCS at 319.335.7294 to schedule an initial consultation appointment with a UCS counselor.

-- Because telehealth eliminates the chance of transmission of Covid-19, and because the research on counseling services delivered using telehealth is very positive, we plan to use telehealth during the Fall Semester of 2020.
+- Because telehealth eliminates the chance of transmission of Covid-19, and because the research on counseling services delivered using telehealth is very positive, we plan to use telehealth during the Spring Semester of 2021.
 We are committed to do our part to slow the transmission of Covid-19, and to avoid possible harm to students.
 We are committed, also, to protect the well-being of our staff members, interns, and practicum students.
 In addition to our concern for their well-being, we want to minimize UCS staffing disruptions due to illness.

 If you are interested in counseling, and are residing in a state other than Iowa, or in a country outside the U.S.